-There have also been changes to corporate tax rates, like individual tax rates, are progressive and phase in based on income.
+There have also been changes to corporate tax rates.
+Like individual tax rates, they are progressive and phase in based on income.
 For 2017, corporate rates range from 15% to 39% (except for personal service corporations which are taxed at 35% – this is unlikely to describe a photographer’s company entity) while individual tax rates range from 10% to 39.6%.
 While the brackets vary, the rates for individuals and corporations are almost completely aligned.
 The new tax law now provides for a flat 21% tax rate for corporations.

 Talk to your Tax Advisor about the implications for your personal tax filing

 While some photographers may benefit from a reduction in taxable business income, many photography business owners may also benefit from the reduction in individual tax rates.
 Business owners living in higher taxation states (including California, New York and New Jersey) who itemize deductions may not benefit as much as others due to the new caps on deducting state and local taxes ($10,000) and mortgage interest.
 However, for those in lower taxation states (including Wyoming, Florida, and Nevada), the combination of reduced business income and lower individual tax rates is likely to result in a reduced tax bill.
-For example, Under the new tax plan, most individuals are eligible for a $12,000 standard deduction, with a married couple filing jointly being eligible for a $24,000 standard deduction.
+For example, under the new tax plan, most individuals are eligible for a $12,000 standard deduction with a married couple filing jointly being eligible for a $24,000 standard deduction.